alper/alpernl/content/posts/the-week-in-pictures/index.md

 ---
 [![Richard Avedon - FOAM](http://farm4.static.flickr.com/3402/3524365247_e2ba4b4c9f.jpg)](http://www.flickr.com/photos/alper/3524365247/ "Richard Avedon - FOAM by illustir, on Flickr")

 Tuesday morning I went to [foam](http://www.foam.nl/) to see the last couple of days of the [Avedon exhibit](http://www.foam.nl/index.php?pageId=11&tentoonId=153) and I'm glad I did.
 Spectacular work!
-The exhibit is done in Amsterdam, but maybe you can catch it somewhere else ( [tweet](http://twitter.com/alper/status/1772542875)) (( [At the SF MOMA](http://www.sfmoma.org/exhibitions/384) from July 11th until November 29th.))?
+The exhibit is done in Amsterdam, but maybe you can catch it somewhere else ( [tweet](http://twitter.com/alper/status/1772542875)) [^1]?
 It is very much worth it.

 [![OpenID in de praktijk](http://farm3.static.flickr.com/2266/3528645500_17a29ab280.jpg)](http://www.flickr.com/photos/alper/3528645500/ "OpenID in de praktijk by illustir, on Flickr")